microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyApplication.md

 ```

 ## Description
-the Get-EntraApplicationProxyApplication cmdlet retrieves an application configured for Application Proxy in Microsoft Entra ID.
+The Get-EntraApplicationProxyApplication cmdlet retrieves an application configured for Application Proxy in Microsoft Entra ID.

 ## Examples